 AP Chemistry is popular among high school students who intend to further their education in science at the college level.
-In May 2021 alone, 135,997 students from around the world took the exam.
-However, over 50% of students scored a final score of 3 or above.
+In May 2022 alone, 124,780 students worldwide took the exam.
+Over 54 % of students scored a final score of 3 or above.

-Although it is highly popular, you must keep in mind that AP Chemistry is still a fairly difficult exam; only about half of test takers attain college credit.
-However, if you’re worried about how to score well on this exam, don’t be.
+Although it is highly popular, AP Chemistry is a rigorous exam; only about half of test takers attain college credit.
+If you’re worried about how to score well on this exam, rest easy.
 With the right kind of study materials, practice questions, planning, and review tools, you’ll be well on your way to a high score.

 AP Chemistry Scores and Placement

-If you’re gunning for those college credits, here’s a list of some of the top colleges and their minimum AP Chemistry score requirements.
+If you're gunning for those college credits, here’s a list of top colleges and their minimum AP Chemistry score requirements.

 |University||AP Chemistry Minimum